List of Marvel Comics characters: M: Mimir

 Mimir first appeared in The Mighty Thor #240 (October 1975), and was created by Roy Thomas, Bill Mantlo and Sal Buscema.
 Mimir was a child of Buri and uncle of Odin.
 He was a former opponent of Odin whom Odin transformed into a fiery being.
 He now dwells in the Well of Wisdom in Asgard.
-Odin sacrificed his right eye to Mimir for the wisdom to forestall Ragnarok.
+Odin sacrificed his right eye to Mimir for the wisdom to forestall Ragnarök.
 Mimir is a virtually omniscient being with precognitive abilities.
 Thor travels to Hildstalf, to seek out the wisdom of the Well of Mimir.
-Mimir was apparently slain in the destruction of Asgard at the hands of Thor.
+Mimir was apparently killed in the destruction of Asgard at the hands of Thor.

 Mindworm

 Mindworm first appeared in The Amazing Spider-Man #138 by Gerry Conway and Ross Andru.
 William Turner was a superhuman mutant with limited telepathic powers.
 He had an oversized cranium and was extremely intelligent who started off using his powers for crime due to the tragedy of his parents' death using his powers against Spider-Man.

-Eventually, Mindworm attempted to reform but his problems were too difficult for him to control and he allowed himself to be killed by common street thugs to end his suffering in The Spectacular Spider-Man (vol. 2) #22 (February 2005).
+Eventually, Mindworm attempted to reform but his problems were too difficult for him to control and he allowed himself to be killed by common street thugs to end his suffering.